yaoliUoA/MDPM/README.md

     local configuration.
  0. Copy the executable file `aprior` from directory `apriori/apriori/src` and paste it under `mining` directory.
  0. Copy the mex file `im2colstep` and paste it under `cnn` directory.
+0. **Runing MDPM**
+ 0. Run the `demo.m`.
+It should be working properly if you have followed aforementioned instructions.
+ 0. **Important:** It may takes some time get the final classification result, so it is suggested to run MDPM on a cluster where jobs can be run in parallel.
+The `*.sh` scripts are provided to submit jobs on a cluster.

 ### Feedback

-If you have any questions or feedback, please contact yao.li01@adelaide.edu.au
+If you have any issues (question, feedback) or find bugs in the code, please contact yao.li01@adelaide.edu.au